 introduction of many new commands to handle and manage the addition of exams and exam features.
 This feature was the most

-complex and required the most effort to implement, as it involved the introduction of a new entity, Exam
+complex and required the most effort to implement, as it involved the introduction of a new entity, Exam, and the management

 of scores for each person for each exam.
 This is further elaborated upon in the challenges section below.